Paleontology in Alabama: Prehistory

 Alabama experienced rifting during the Triassic period of the Mesozoic era due to the breakup of Pangaea.
 The valleys formed by the rifts had filled with seawater by the Jurassic period.
 During the Late Cretaceous Alabama was partially covered by seawater once more.
 A wide variety of different animals lived in this sea.
 The oysters Exogyra and Gryphaea were preserved in great abundance during the Cretaceous period.
 Cretaceous life also included cephalopods, corals, and gastropods.
 When Alabama's Mooreville Chalk was deposited the area was home to protostegid turtles and the shark Cretoxyrhina mantelli, which fed on them.
 Sometimes the shark's feeding activities would leave physical evidence on the turtle's bones that would be preserved when they fossilized.
 Other Alabama sharks included the genus Squalicorax, which also commonly left behind tooth tips embedded in the bones of animals it fed on.
 Broken Squalicorax crowns have been found embedded in the bones of mosasaurs and even a young hadrosaur.
 A type of large, freshwater turtle that lived in Cretaceous Alabama was Bothremys, which may have fed on ancient snails.
 Sea turtle fossils are also commonly found in the Cretaceous rocks of Alabama and in 2018, a new species of Peritresius was named based on Alabama fossils.
 Areas of Alabama not covered by seawater were home to subtropical forests.
-Armored and duckbilled dinosaurs inhabited the state, as did tyrannosauroids.
+Armored and duckbilled dinosaurs, like Lophorhothon and Eotrachodon, inhabited the state, as did tyrannosauroids.
+Like the Appalachiosaurus.
 The local dinosaurs also left behind eggs to fossilize.

 During most of the Tertiary period of the Cenozoic southern Alabama was covered by the sea.
 The rest of the state was a coastal plain covered by subtropical forests.
 Paleocene life in Alabama included pelecypods.
 Eocene life included echinoids, gastropods, solitary corals, and sharks.
 Basilosaurus "ruled the seas" of Tertiary Alabama.
 The Early Tertiary Claiborne Group is well known for preserving silicified Ostrea oysters.
 Claiborne Group outcrops in the state also preserve fossil flowers and pollen.
 Oligocene life included discoid foraminiferans.
 By the Pleistocene the local climate had cooled significantly.
 Although this was the time of the Ice Age, Alabama was too far south to have glaciers within its own boundaries.
 The northern half of the state was covered in spruce forests.
 The southern part of the state included grasslands and forests with a greater variety of trees than those of northern Alabama.
 Local wildlife included mammoths, mastodons, and giant ground sloths.